 Chris Hitchcock (2009 – 2012) is a researcher at the Centre for Menstrual Cycle and Ovulation Research at the University of British Columbia.
 Her current research interests include the analysis of normal changes with menstrual cycles and ovulation in regularly menstruating women, hot flushes and other changes in perimenopausal women, and the effects of progesterone on hot flushes and cardiovascular health in menopausal women.
 Most recently she has been reviewing the safety of extended use of oral contraceptives to suppress menstruation.

-Elizabeth Kissling [Executive Editor] (2009 – present) is a Professor of Women’s and Gender Studies and of Communication at Eastern Washington University, where she teaches courses in gender and communication, sexuality, and cultural studies.
+Elizabeth Kissling [Executive Editor] (2009 – 2014) is a Professor of Women’s and Gender Studies and of Communication at Eastern Washington University.
 She began writing about menstruation and media when she completed a term paper about TSS and Rely tampons for her high school English class in 1981.
 Her book, Capitalizing on the Curse: The Business of Menstruation, was published by Lynne Rienner Publishers in 2006.
 More recently, she co-edited a special collection about menstruation and representation with Chris Bobel in 2011.

 David Linton (2010 – present) is Professor of Communication Arts at Marymount Manhattan College.
 He is also Editor of the SMCR Newsletter and a member of the SMCR Board.
 His research focus is on media representations of the menstrual cycle as well as how women and men relate to one another around the presence of menstruation.
 In addition, he is the President of the New York State Conference of the American Association of University Professors (AAUP).